 13. You’ll have longer vacations.

-Students look up to their teachers, especially if the latter is able to establish strong relationship with the former.
+Students look up to their teachers, especially if they are able to establish a strong relationship with the former.
 Teachers are responsible not only for educational enrichment.
 You constantly connect with your pupils, shape their minds, and create new candidates for the next generation.